-20 Outdoor Restaurants in Connecticut That Families Love
+20 Restaurants with Outdoor Dining in Connecticut That Families Love

-With exciting views and kid-friendly vibes, outdoor restaurants around Connecticut are always a good choice for family dining—especially now, with Connecticut lifting many of its dining restrictions.
-Restaurants all around the Nutmeg State have been busy creating expanded outdoor seating on patios, porches, gardens, and sidewalks to accommodate diners safely per Connecticut reopening guidelines.
+With exciting views and kid-friendly vibes, restaurants with outdoor dining around Connecticut are always a good choice for families!
 From river docks to secret gardens and beachside patios, these eateries are loved by local families.

 Some of these awesome Connecticut restaurants with outdoor seating even made our list of places where kids can play while you relax, which is the ultimate combination for happy dining as a family.
 Enjoy!